 - Flush the chemicals off your skin by rinsing with cool water.
 Make sure you thoroughly remove any product from your skin and clothes before you begin treatment.

-- Because Nair is acidic, it can help to use an alkaline cleanser, which may neutralize the burn.
+- Because the active ingredients in Nair include an acid, it can help to use an alkaline cleanser, which may neutralize the burn.

 - Using hydrocortisone cream, a topical steroid, can help stop some of the inflammation associated with chemical burns.